twdamhore/virtual-switch-lab/docs/01-policy-routing.md

 - [Requirements](#requirements)

 ## Overview
 The lab uses multipass to create a virtual machine.
-There will be 7 network namespaces that will be from various pc at home and a layer as mock internet.
+There will be 7 network namespaces that will be from various PC at home and a layer as mock internet.
 The objective is to contrast not using policy routing vs using policy routing.
+The PC at home will ping internet using the default route.
+Then policy routing will be added.
+The PC at home will ping internet again to show that policy routing has been implemented.

 ## Requirements
 - [Multipass](https://canonical.com/multipass) installation.